-This past weekend, Kevin and I drove up to Nashville, Tennessee for the 2018 Pokémon World Championships.
-Surrounded by Pokémon fans of all ages from all over the world, we watched the top international players battle it out for the Championship title.
-Find out how to experience your first Pokémon Worlds in our newbie’s guide:
+Get ready to be surrounded by Pokémon fans of all ages from all over the world, while you watch the top international players battle it out for the Championship title.
+Find out how to experience your first Pokémon Worlds in this newbie’s guide.

 The Pokémon World Championships are a three-day competition held Friday through Sunday where the world’s top Pokémon Trading Card Game (TCG) and Video Game (VG) players compete for prizes and more importantly the World Champion title.
 Spectators can come watch the battles in person and participate in side events that allow them to play as well.